-Priming Grants -2017
+Priming Grants - 2019 Overview

-The purpose of the Priming Grants is to enhance collaboration specifically between Australian small to medium sized enterprises (SMEs) and researchers in the following economies.
+The purpose of the Priming Grants was to enhance collaboration specifically between Australian small to medium sized enterprises (SMEs) and researchers in the following economies.

 The program only supports Researcher-SME collaborations and does not support SME-SME or Researcher-Researcher collaborations.
-Details here.

-Priming Grants are intended to stimulate the formation of joint Australian-Partner research and innovation by reducing the financial risk on both sides to enter into a collaboration proposal.
+Priming Grants were intended to stimulate the formation of joint Australian-Partner research and innovation by reducing the financial risk on both sides to enter into a collaboration proposal.

 enable initial exploratory partner meetings to take place

 undertake consortium meetings (travel-related costs), assistance with minor project expenses; and /or costs associated with establishing formal relationships (legal agreements) or funding applications for joint activities.

 support potential SME-researcher partnerships in exploring the viability of an intended research and development (R&D) collaboration or technology solution

 explore avenues for follow-on project seed‑funding

 The Priming Grant funding may be matched by the overseas partners although this is not obligatory.